-Glaucoma study could inspire e-reader appsDecember 10th, 2012 in Ophthalmology /
+Glaucoma study could inspire e-reader appsDecember 10, 2012 in Medicine & Health / Ophthalmology

 Better strategies are needed to help glaucoma patients cope with difficulty reading.
 According to a new scientific study published in Investigative Ophthalmology & Visual Science, adults with glaucoma read slower when reading silently for long periods of time and are more likely to have their reading speed decrease over time, possibly a result of reading fatigue.